 * “<5" – the number of students is less than 5

-Work in hospital and diagnostic clinical laboratories, biotechnology and pharmaceutical companies; laboratory work in molecular and cellular biology; health policy and communication; and secondary schools or other educational institutions (when combined with a teaching qualification).
+Work in hospital and diagnostic clinical laboratories, biotechnology and pharmaceutical companies; undertake laboratory work in molecular and cellular biology; contribute to health policy and communication programs; and teach in secondary schools or other educational institutions (when combined with a teaching qualification).

 3 years Full time or 6 years Part time